pronobis/dockwin/README.md

 (global-set-key (kbd "C-x o") 'dockwin-dockwin-go-to-previous-window)
 ```

-Finally, if you would like to customize the key used for the `dockwin-switch-to-buffer` command in dock windows, modify the `dockwin-buffer-mode-map` as follows:
+Finally, if you would like to customize the local key bindings used inside the docked buffers,
+modify the `dockwin-buffer-mode-map`, e.g.:

 ```
 (define-key dockwin-buffer-mode-map (kbd "C-x C-b") nil) (define-key dockwin-buffer-mode-map (kbd "<new_key>") 'dockwin-switch-to-buffer)